 Instead, Renee had returned home and found that her sister had changed, in ways that confused and frustrated her.
 She was used to sharing Stacy's affection – she and the Kid had played complementary roles in Stacy's life for as long as she could remember – but now it felt like Ryan had superseded them both.
 He was the one that made Stacy's face light up whenever he entered the room; he was the one she shared her secrets with now; he was the one she turned to first in her moments of crisis.

 It sucked, and it hurt, and for once, Renee was at a loss of how to deal with it.

 As long as Ryan held such a coveted position in Stacy's life, Renee was unsure of her own place in it – and that's why she disapproved of their relationship so adamantly.

 Well, that, and she was thoroughly unconvinced that Ryan wouldn't end up breaking Stacy's heart in the end.
-He was a flirt and a charmer, and seemed to quickly grow bored with the girls he dated.
+He was a flirt and a charmer, and seemed to quickly bore of the girls he dated.
 A breakup would probably mean very little to him, whereas – as Renee was already witnessing – it would completely devastate Stacy.

 Maybe, she considered, smoothing her hand over the front of her sister's coat, it's for the best if their relationship ends before they have the chance to get any closer.
 She frowned.
 Maybe…

 She was jolted from her thoughts when the buzzer by the front door sounded.
 She hesitated, glancing back over her shoulder to see if anyone else was expecting something.
 When no one appeared in the hall behind her, she went over and pressed the button.
 "Yes?" she inquired crisply.